matt-allan/backpack/README.md

 #### Custom Plugins

 You can add your own plugins to `~/.config/backpack/plugins`.
-Just add a directory named after the plugin and put a bash script in it named like `my-plugin.plugin.sh`.
+Just add a directory named after the plugin and put a bash script in it named like `my-plugin.provision.sh`.

 ### Provisioning